AXL033/Port-Scan/README.md

-# Port-Scan 🌿
-This script will help you scan the most famous ports on your site.
-This script contains about 42 of the most known ports that can be opened and used by services 💻.
+# 🔗 Scanning Ports
+Good day dear GitHub user, I am glad that you decided to use this tool to check what ports are open on websites 🌐.
+Let me tell you a little bit about this script, what it has:
++ The script does not scan all ports, but only a certain set of ports (there are 50 of them) 🔴
++ The script works fast enough, and will work for any device, whether it is Termux, Window, or Linux ⚪

-And so let's figure out how to install this script on your device.
+And so let's figure out how to install this script on your device ⏯
 ## Termux
 To run the script on the Termux terminal, simply copy the commands below:
 ```